 The Cons to CBS All Access

 The biggest downside to CBS all access was the commercials.
 While there are less than on regular broadcast CBS, it’s difficult to reconcile watching commercials when you are already paying money for a streaming service.
-However, CBS realized this and now offers a commercial free package for $9.99 per month.
-That still may be a bit too pricy for some.
+However, CBS realized this and now offers a commercial-free package for $9.99 per month.
+That still may be a bit too pricey for some.

 The other issue many have is more of an observation than a complaint.
 Current seasons of CBS shows available on CBS All Access are also available online if you wait a few days.
-However, you can only view it on the CBS or your computer browser.
-Subscribing to CBS all access cuts the delay down to one day, and makes the content available to watch on your television through a streaming device or smart TV.
-Unless of course, you are in a live market.
+However, you can only view it on CBS or your computer browser.
+Subscribing to CBS All Access cuts the delay down to one day and makes the content available to watch on your television through a streaming device or smart TV.
+Unless, of course, you are in a live market.
 Then, you can watch it the day it airs.

-That said, subscribing to CBS All Access does provide exclusive content and a large on-demand library that isn’t available to non-subscribers.
+That said, subscribing to CBS All Access does provide exclusive content and an extensive on-demand library that isn’t available to non-subscribers.

 Is the Cost of CBS All Access Worth The Benefit?

-Furthermore, if you lack a TV antenna and live in one of the live markets, then CBS All Access may be just what you are looking for.
+Furthermore, if you lack a TV antenna and live in one of the live markets, then CBS All Access may be just what you need.
 If you couple it with Hulu, you have a DVR-like solution for most of what airs on FOX, CBS, ABC, and NBC.